-Kittatinny Point Visitor Center
+Kittatinny Point Visitor Center (closed until further notice)

-Dingmans Falls Visitor Center
+Dingmans Falls Visitor Center (closed until further notice)

-Accessible parking, information, and restrooms (outdoor toilets only for all).
+Accessible parking, information, and restrooms (outdoor only).

 A boat loading ramp is available at Smithfield Beach for the mobility-impaired.
 The ramp provides access to trailer-mounted boats.
 Assistance is then needed to lower the boat into the water.

 Note: During winter months, river access may be limited.

 Valley View PA Site 1 (group campsite) is accessible.

 Note: Valley View Group Campground is currently closed for construction until further notice.